pippinbarr/cart253-2020/modules/04/conditionals.md

 Now the program makes many decisions about its little world.

 1. The background shade increases (to white) and our first if-statement decides to set it back to black (action) if it reaches exactly 255 (condition)
-2. The circle moves from left to right and our second if-statement decides to moves it back to 0 (action) if it moves past the right side (condition)
+2. The circle "bounces" (action) off the right and left sides of the canvas thanks to two if-statements, one that checks the right side (condition) and one that checks the left side (condition).
-3. The user moves the mouse and our third if-statement decides to use a red fill (action) if the cursor is in the left-hand side of the canvas (condition)
+3. The user moves the mouse and our fourth if-statement decides to use a red fill (action) if the cursor is in the left-hand side of the canvas (condition)

 ---